timbran-project/moor/cores/cowbell/README.md

 **Not Yet Implemented:**

 - Additional building commands
-- Property and verb management commands
+- Many property and verb management commands
+- Help system and internal documentation
-- Composable behaviour/trait system (lockable, openable, container, etc.)
+- Composable behaviour/trait system (lockable, openable, etc.)
-- Social action verbs (hug, wave, bonk, etc.)
-- Rich client presentation system for UI panels
-- NPC and dialog systems
-- Web client UI components (verb palette, object browser, etc.)

 (Note: This is a from-scratch implementation.
 While some concepts are inspired by LambdaCore/JHCore, we're not porting existing code wholesale - we're building idiomatically for mooR's advanced